In Speech Outlining… Just fill in the blanks with good stuff Part 1 we broke down each part of the speech introduction. It’s important stuff.

 - Notice how my descriptions of these other transmedia examples aren’t as detailed as the Lizzie Bennett diaries examples.
 That’s because I don’t have time!
 Plus, the purpose of this main point is to provide other examples.
 Going into more depth would kill the thought and my speech time limit.

 Here’s what happens.
 You grab your audience’s attention with the intro, they know you are credible and you’ve even told them of a benefit or two of listening to your speech.
 You even gave them a verbal road map of your speech with your preview (that you actually said.)
-You motor through the main points and your kicking butt and taking names.
+You motor through the main points.
+You’re kicking butt and taking names.
 Then, suddenly, you finish you last sub point and this look of fear and confusion comes over your face.
 You’ve nailed this speech… except you can’t remember how to end it.

 What do you think I and your audience are going to remember?
 Your fabulous speech or how you screwed it up fabulously at the end?